Medical Negligence Leading To Death Compensation Claims

 When Am I Eligible To Claim For Death By Medical Negligence?

-2. This duty was breached.
+2. This duty ended up being breached.

 The Time Limit for a Death Caused by Medical Negligence Claim

 Time limits are important when learning about how much compensation for medical negligence resulting in death.
-With a medical negligence death compensation claim, there is a limited window of time in which to lodge a claim and the standard limit regarding medical negligence cases is three years from the date of the incident.
+With a medical negligence death compensation claim, there is a limited window of time in which to lodge a claim and the standard limit regarding medical negligence cases is three years starting from the date of the incident.
 To have the best chance of success it’s important that you bear this in mind.
 There are strict exceptions to this rule and these are:

 • Where there is physical disability arising from a head or brain injury the three-year limit may be stretched.